audio-projects/tube-models/README.md

 ### Norman Koren Triode Model

-The foundation triode model based on Norman Koren's research, implementing equation 3.1.
+The foundation triode model based on Norman Koren's research.
 This model represents the physical behavior of a triode vacuum tube by modeling the space charge effects and the relationship between grid voltage, plate voltage, and plate current.

 **Physical Principle:**

 The triode model is based on the Child-Langmuir space charge law and accounts for the electrostatic effects of the grid on the electron flow from cathode to plate.
 The model captures the non-linear relationship between applied voltages and the resulting plate current.

 **Mathematical Foundation:**